farcasterxyz/auth-monorepo/apps/relay/README.md

 ## About

-The Farcaster Connect relay server connects apps and wallets over a temporary stateful channel.
+The Farcaster Auth relay server connects apps and wallets over a temporary stateful channel.
 Channel sessions are stored in Redis and expire after 1 hour.

-Anyone can run their own relay server and connect to it using the `@farcaster/connect` client.
+Anyone can run their own relay server and connect to it using the `@farcaster/auth-client` client.
 Merkle operates and maintains the `relay.farcaster.xyz` server used by Warpcast and available to the public.

-You don't need to run a relay server to use Farcaster Connect.
-If you just want to sign in a user to your app, look at the [`@farcaster/connect-kit`](../../packages/connect-kit/) and [`@farcaster/connect`](../../packages/connect/) packages.
+You don't need to run a relay server to use Farcaster Auth.
+If you just want to sign in a user to your app, look at the [`@farcaster/auth-kit`](../../packages/auth-kit/) and [`@farcaster/auth-client`](../../packages/auth-client/) packages.